 Because South Carolina follows federal rules regarding the taxation of estates, the phaseout of the federal credit means that the state does not collect an estate tax.

 Other South Carolina tax facts

-The South Carolina Department of Revenue offers its own version of federal-state Free File to eligible taxpayers.
+The South Carolina Department of Revenue offers its own version of free tax filing to eligible taxpayers.